Cryptonite-MIT/niteCTF-2024/hardware/ancient-ahh-display/solution/README.md

 There are the pins that are relevant so ignore all other pins.

-after mapping those 5 bit inputs to 7 bit of the display you get the flag.
+After mapping those 5 bit inputs to 7 bit of the display you get the flag.